pranav-ganesh/tp/docs/DeveloperGuide.md

 1. User request CMM to export database into excel file
 2. CMM exports database into excel file to a CMM-specified location Use case ends.

+**Use Case 7: Displaying additional details about a person**

+System : CallMeMaybe (CMM) </br>
+Use Case : UC7 - Display a person </br>
+Actor : User </br>
+Guarantees: Selected person's additional details will be displayed

+**MSS**

+1. User requests to list persons (UC2)
+2. User requests to display a specific person in the list
+3. Application displays the person in a new window

+   Use case ends.

+**Extensions**

+* 1a.
+The list is empty.

+  Use case ends.

+* 2a.
+The given index is invalid.

+    * 2a1.
+AddressBook shows an error message.

+      Use case resumes at step 2.

+* 2b.
+The selected person is already being displayed

+    * 2b1.
+Application shows a message saying the person is already being displayed

+      Use case resumes at step 2.

 *{More to be added}*

 ### Non-Functional Requirements